 - Some books I love recommending for research writing are included in this post: Favorite Biographies and More.

 The first step in research is to develop a question.
-When your students are first starting to research, this may be a question you provide for them.
+This may be a question you provide for them.
 For example, “How did George Washington affect American History?”
 As they get practice with low risk projects that you set up for them, they may start to develop their own questions.
 Have students focus on open-ended questions that have multiple answers.
 If two students have the same question, their answers could be presented differently.
 Questions should not be answered with yes, no, or one or two answers.
 Teaching questioning skills allows students to extend what they’re reading beyond the first depth of knowledge level of recall or reproduction.

 Research teaches note taking skills.

 I am not one to tell my students that there is only one way to take notes.
 However, when students start learning research writing, I’ll present them with a few different ways to organize information from their sources.
 Two-column or Cornell notes are a popular way to take notes on topics or questions in an easy to read format.
 Some students find it beneficial to draw pictures or write sketchnotes.
-Still others prefer traditional outline formats.
+Others prefer traditional outline formats such as the Teach-Go Pennants.
 Teaching note taking skills will help your students develop important skills for information retention and organization.

 Research teaches how to paraphrase and not plagiarize.

-One of the most important things for beginning researchers to understand is that any information they gain from another source must be cited.
-It is important to paraphrase (put in their own words), but even when the words are original, credit must be given to the source where the idea came from.
+Students must understand that information they gain from another source must be cited.
+It is important to paraphrase.
+Even when the words are original; credit must be given to the source.
 With tools like EasyBib, Noodletools, and citation tools built into word processing and Google programs, citing sources has never been easier!